RangeShifter/RangeShiftR-pkg/CONTRIBUTING.md

 ## How to contribute

 Thank you for your interest in contributing to the RangeShifter platform.
 In this document we will give you guidance on how to contribute to the RangeShifter project regarding issues, bug fixing and adding new features.
-In this guidance we distinguish between contributing to the RangeShifter core code and the R interface (RangeShiftR package).
+We distinguish between contributing to the RangeShifter core code and the different interfaces - in this case the R package.

 ## Repo structure